Retirement

 • • Requires active management or advisor fees

-The Hidden Bet You’re Making
+The Hidden Bet

-If you’re married, your pension likely offers a survivor benefit—a reduced monthly payment that continues to your spouse after you die.
-This benefit has real value, often equivalent to $50,000-$150,000 of life insurance.
-If you take the lump sum, you’re giving up this protection unless you purchase equivalent coverage separately.
+If you’re married, your pension likely offers a survivor benefit: a reduced monthly payment (often 50–75% of the original) that continues to your spouse after you die.
+This protection has real value, often equivalent to $50,000–$150,000 of life insurance.
+Taking the lump sum means giving up that coverage unless you purchase it separately.

 Finding Your Pension’s Implicit Rate